 Understanding David Foster Wallace

 OPENING CONVOCATON ADDRESS 2007

 The Wallace Effect: David Foster Wallace and the Contemporary Literary Imagination.
-Forthcoming by Bloomsbury, February 2019.
+New York: Bloomsbury, 2019.

 David Foster Wallace and the Long Thing.
 Editor.
 New York: Bloomsbury, 2014.

 A Companion to David Foster Wallace Studies.
 Ed. with Stephen Burn.
 New York: Palgrave Macmillan, 2013.

 The Encyclopedia of American Literature, Volume IV: 1946-2005.
 Edited with Carl Rollyson.
 New York: Facts on File, Inc., 2008.